bsawlor/ES6-Orderbot-with-firebase/README.md

 This is based on a starting SMS app provided by RHildred (<a href="https://github.com/rhildred/twiliobot2021" target="_blank">ES6 Order Bot</a>)

+This app is for ordering a sub from a deli, along with toppings, optional salad, dessert, and drink.

-This app is currently configured to store orders in an existing firebase.
+This app is currently configured to store the orders in an existing firebase.

 If you want to change the firebase: